sarahciston/codingcare/_drafts/cf-unraveling.md

 see Ahmed queer use, the memory of knots, held in the material, no memory in bricks (via ingold) To thread the needle, metaphorically, is to be precise, minute, with one's argument.
 Pinpoint, pin prick, puncture and suture.

+threads are how we put things in parallel in a computational system, how it is instructed to decide what is important and where to allocate resources, threads can be used for mutual aid/ethic of care, or for hoarding/not. containers to wrap, warm, support.

+Wiki: "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
+The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
+Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources. [...]
+Multithreading is a widespread programming and execution model that allows multiple threads to exist within the context of one process.
+These threads share the process's resources, but are able to execute independently." [wiki](https://en.wikipedia.org/wiki/Thread_(computing))

+disambiguation: screw thread, spirals around the shaft, the spiral as the simplist labyrinth; thread a fiber or filament; conversation threading on forums, grouping like with like; obviously weaving warp and weft;
+Ariadne's thread, in computing, exhaustive application to all routes (but her thread was 1 route?), mark each choice, follow one available as far as possible [wiki](https://en.wikipedia.org/wiki/Ariadne%27s_thread_(logic)) death ritual, unwind a ball of thread among people mourning around a body, tie it to each wrist as they pass it, snip the thread between them, wait for the thread to fall off. bahia wish ribbons. (shape of a dissertation, is it the thread, the loops where each accrues, the body between, each body of a mourner going out into the world)

+threads as **ligatures**, *links between letters, also threads to sew up arteries, a cord to tie up tightly*

 ### command, line
 the endless thread of the command line command line is a place i have come to feel at home although it did (still) intimidated me most. it feels like it is the embodiment of that old adage of writing where I am writing in a way such that I know where I am going only as far as my headlights shine.
 (I wrote headlines.
 Force of habit.
 If habit is a force, does it make forms, if I unfold Ingold's suggestion?)
 To work on the command line is to wield too much power and not know how it is being implemented.
 There's always a Here Goes Nothin' erm Well Fuck It I Hope I Don't Break This Thing Permanently feeling with every keystroke.
 And the way it logs each command to cycle back through for reuse is a form of poetry, memory as.

+# process
+requires a starting point, a leap into the middle, warp and weft.
+Maria said start at the very beginning but it's too late for that, and trying to fake a perfect very beginning has got me all muddled in the performance of process instead of showing its actual messiness, its seams.
+And so it seems important first to discuss the ways I've been unable to start, leaping from platform to platform, behind the scenes, learning again and again how to start—just so, so that it's perfect, so that you (who?) will love what is said (me) and everything will be (different?), language being executable and all, speech acts—
+I am in the thick of it.
+Searching for the perfect way, forgetting that perfectionism is white supremacy and the most important learning is unlearning.
+Here I am trying to find new forms, wayfinding.

+# tether untether
+what we are unwilling to tie down to is as important, what i have learned to detatch from. body, and the fear of it.

 # Codes for Un/Raveling, Un/Mouthing